 Forms and Readiness of the Small Business Administration (“SBA”) and the Lender

 Lender Timing: Even if a borrower is ready to apply for forgiveness, its lender might not be ready to receive and review loan forgiveness applications.
-The SBA allows lenders to have their own “lender equivalent form.”
-Most lenders have opened up their portals, but are taking applications in batches or by invitation only, including some based on the date of the loan.
-Other banks are not allowing forgiveness applications until the covered period ends.
+This is especially true after the enactment of the PPP2 Act and its impact on loans of $150,000 or less.
+Furthermore, lenders are allowed to have their own “lender equivalent form.”
+Borrowers should check with their lenders as each lender seems to have a different protocol, such as taking applications depending on loan amount or in batches or by invitation only, including some based on the date of the loan.
+Other banks were not allowing forgiveness applications until the covered period ends, which will change with the new requirement that borrowers may select their covered period.
 Please contact your bank to see what process they are following.
 In addition, although the SBA and the U.S. Treasury Department have issued some guidance, we expect that more guidance might be needed for lenders to finalize their forgiveness processes.

 Time Is on Your Side

 Guidance May Evolve: Because of the constantly evolving guidance with respect to loan forgiveness, borrowers should consider waiting before they file their loan forgiveness applications.
 For example, consider the plain language of the PPPFA that the SBA interpreted differently in a later Interim Final Rule.
 Section 3(b)(8) of the PPPFA expressly provides that unless 60% or more of the loan proceeds are used for payroll, no forgiveness will be allowed.
 However, the SBA announced later that it would not be interpreting the PPPFA in that manner.
 Instead, the SBA indicated that the proper interpretation of Section 3(b)(8) of the PPPFA is that it does not make loan forgiveness under the PPP an all-or-nothing proposition for the borrowers.
 Rather, the 60% number is to be applied on a proportional basis instead of a cliff, thus allowing borrowers to seek forgiveness even though less than 60% of the loan proceeds were used for payroll costs.
 Although the plain language of the acts related to the PPP might seem clear, the constantly evolving guidance from the SBA and Treasury may change interpretations.
-Because new interim final rules are coming out and further pandemic aid bills are still being introduced into Congress, hurrying up the process of filing for loan forgiveness might not be warranted if the forgiveness landscape continues to change.
+In the PPP2 Act, it was made clear that borrowers will receive full loan forgiveness if they spend at least 60% of their PPP loan on payroll costs over a time period of their choosing between 8 weeks and 24 weeks.
+Because new interim final rules and forms are coming out and further pandemic aid bills may still be introduced into Congress, hurrying up the process of filing for loan forgiveness might not be warranted if the forgiveness landscape continues to change.

 More Guidance Is Expected: We are expecting more guidance in a number of areas.
 Some guidance was posted in August and October 2020 (see links below) and related to owner-employee compensation, the eligibility of nonpayroll costs, certain calculations for reductions in employee salary or hourly wages, and borrower submission of excess costs.
 But gray areas remain.
 If any of these gray areas are critical for a borrower’s loan forgiveness, the borrower might want to consider waiting for additional guidance.
-On August 4 and 11, 2020, the SBA posted 11 pages of guidance—the Frequently Asked Questions (FAQs) on PPP Loan Forgiveness—and updated the Interim Final Rule on Appeals of SBA Loan Review Decisions under the PPP, and on August 24, 2020, it posted the Interim Final Rule on Treatment of Owners and Forgiveness of Certain Nonpayroll Costs; and on October 8, 2020, it posted Interim Final Rule on Additional Revisions to Loan Forgiveness and Loan Review Procedures Interim Rules.
+On August 4 and 11, 2020, the SBA posted 11 pages of guidance—the Frequently Asked Questions (FAQs) on PPP Loan Forgiveness—and updated the Interim Final Rule on Appeals of SBA Loan Review Decisions under the PPP, and on August 24, 2020, it posted the Interim Final Rule on Treatment of Owners and Forgiveness of Certain Nonpayroll Costs; and on October 8, 2020, it posted Interim Final Rule on Additional Revisions to Loan Forgiveness and Loan Review Procedures Interim Rules; and on December 9, 2020, another FAQ was posted.
+The PPP2 Act requires additional rulemaking.
 We expect more guidance.

 Documents Are Critical: The forgiveness applications issued by the SBA require that they be accompanied by detailed documentation and that additional documents be retained by the borrower.
-If the lender identifies errors in the borrower’s calculations or a material lack of substantiation in the borrower’s supporting documents, the lender is to work with the borrower to remedy the issue.
+The PPP2 Act eliminated some of the documentation submissions for loans of $150,000 or less.
+We expect that since the various forgiveness forms need to be revised due to the PPP2 Act, that the type of documents may change somewhat.
+We will need to wait and see.
+Please note that if the lender identifies errors in the borrower’s calculations or a material lack of substantiation in the borrower’s supporting documents, the lender is to work with the borrower to remedy the issue.
 A borrower should take the time to make sure they have both the accompanying documentation and the documents to be retained available at the time of the submission.
 Don’t put off getting the “retained” documents together.
 The SBA has a right to request that retained information as part of its review.
 If the borrower does not promptly provide documents, this might cause delay and possibly denial of forgiveness.
 Furthermore, as the rules for PPP loan forgiveness contain so many gray areas, borrowers should also document how a conclusion was reached and what guidance they used to reach the conclusion.
 See “Key Consideration for PPP Documentation” and “A Guide to the SBA PPP Loan Forgiveness Review Process.”

 Calculations: The borrower is responsible for accurately calculating the loan forgiveness amount, even though most lenders will have their own calculators.
 The American Institute of CPAs (AICPA) and Biz2Credit, Inc. have put together a PPP Forgiveness Tool, which some borrowers might find helpful to double check their bank’s calculator.
+We hope that they will update this tool given the changes in the PPP2 Act.
 We were not involved with the preparation of this tool.
 We do not make any warranties regarding the accuracy or propriety of the information that is provided by the tool.
 Each borrower should seek its own accounting and legal advice regarding its calculations.

-Loans Over $2 Million: The SBA has indicated that it will review loans in excess of $2 million, and the SBA loan forgiveness applications have a box relating to PPP loans in excess of $2 million (including affiliates).
+Loans Over $2 Million and the Necessity Questionnaires: The SBA has indicated that it will review loans in excess of $2 million, and the SBA loan forgiveness applications have a box relating to PPP loans in excess of $2 million (including affiliates).
 Starting around October 26, 2020, the SBA asked some PPP lenders to provide certain questionnaires to PPP borrowers with loans over $ 2million.
 The purpose of the forms according to the SBA “is to facilitate the collection of supplemental information that will be used by SBA loan reviewers to evaluate the good-faith certification that [a borrower] made on [its] PPP Borrower Application … that economic uncertainty made the loan request necessary.
-Although both the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”) and FAQ #31 instructed borrowers to assess their need for the loan at the time of application, the SBA’s new forms gather information to assess need both at the time of application and during the use of the funds.
-This is a surprise for most borrowers who were prepared to provide information about “necessity” at the “time of the application” but were not anticipating scrutiny about necessity over the period of use of the funds.
-With that said, at this time, we don’t know whether the information “during the use of the funds” will be used by the SBA to determine “necessity” or whether the SBA is merely gathering information.
+Although both the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”) and certain FAQs instructed borrowers to assess their need for the loan at the time of application, the SBA’s new forms gather information to assess need both at the time of application and during the use of the funds.
+This was a surprise for most borrowers who were prepared to provide information about “necessity” at the “time of the application” but were not anticipating scrutiny about necessity over the period of use of the funds.
+In FAQ #53 (posted on December 9, 2020), the SBA clarified the “at the time of the loan application” review, “even if subsequent developments resulted in the loan no longer being necessary” but went on to say that the SBA may take into account “the borrower’s circumstances and actions both before and after the borrower’s certification.”
+At this time, we don’t know how the information “both before and after the borrower’s certification” will be used by the SBA to determine “necessity.”
 Borrowers with loans over $2 million should gather the requested information now in anticipation of the lender’s request.
-Given the uncertainty as to how this process will be administered and how the information will be used, and the fact that clarifications are needed and there are tight timelines, borrowers should seek legal advice prior to submitting a forgiveness application.
-These borrowers should also consider delaying to apply for forgiveness until some of these open issues are clarified.
+Given the uncertainty as to how this process will be administered and how the information will be used, and the fact that further clarifications are needed and there are tight timelines, borrowers should seek legal advice prior to submitting a forgiveness application or responding to a request for additional information.
+Borrowers should also consider delaying submission of their forgiveness application until some of the open issues are clarified and they are in a position to respond to the questionnaire.
+As a reminder, the determination that the borrower did not have a good faith basis to make the certification will render the borrower ineligible for the loan (and ineligible for forgiveness).
 For more information, see PPP Loans Over $2 Million and the PPP Necessity Questionnaires.